 |Forum:||Nash County, NC Genealogy Forum|

-The foregoing will was exhibited in open court for probate and proven by the oath of Joshua Jordan, a subscribing witness thereto and ordered to be recorded and is recorded in obedience thereto.
+The foregoing will was duly proven in open court by the oath of James Brown and Bidy Eatman, two subscribing witnesses thereto and on motion ordered to be recorded, and is registered in obedience to the above order.

 Nash County, North Carolina